LindseyArndt/Binary_calculator/README.md

 # data-structures-Projects
-Many projects from my data structures class.
+A projects from my data structures class.
+It uses a simple GUI to calculate binary.

 Each folder into the Eclipse IDE